 Are you ready for a life changing moment?
-Get ready, people.

 I LOVE watermelon, but every time I used to cut it I hated the amount of time it took to cut each slice into square pieces for salads, skewers, etc. But, no more!
-This trick gives you a whole watermelon cut into perfectly square pieces of watermelon in 4 steps.
+This trick gives you a whole watermelon cut into perfectly square pieces of watermelon in 7 steps.
 Do you believe me?

 Now that I've gotten you all riled up about picking the perfect melon, I might mention that the one I used for pictures was awful!
 It was dry and mealy and you'll notice in some of the pictures the meat was cracked throughout.
 Eh.
 Not the last watermelon I'll ever buy!

-Step 2: Using a sharp and somewhat long knife, make a horizontal cut across one section of melon going straight through to the rind.
+Using a sharp and somewhat long knife, make a horizontal cut across one section of melon going straight through to the rind.
 Repeat, moving down the melon until you have 3 or 4 horizontal lines depending on how small you want your pieces.

 Turn the same section of melon around and repeat on the other side.

-Step 3: Make vertical cuts starting from the top going straight down to the rind.
+Make vertical cuts starting from the top going straight down to the rind.
 Continue across the entire piece.

-Step 4: This step is probably the trickiest of them all.
+This step is probably the trickiest of them all.
 Use your knife to make a cut around the base of the melon.
 I start on one side and then do the same to the other.

 You're now loosening all of the little squares of melon from the rind.

-Step 5: Here's the fun part!
+Here's the fun part!
 Tip your cut watermelon over a big bowl and watch all of the little squares fall ever-so-gracefully into your bowl.

 I love that I only end up with FOUR big pieces of rind to throw away!
-Whoohoo!

 If you've tried this technique I'd love to hear about it in the comments below!